 Each track stands as a rally call to women to overcome and rise up, think Beyonce’s ‘Formation‘ but with a Kenyan zest on top.
 She opens with two tracks that showcase her various styles of delivery, at first her soaring vocal fills the air, then her Nicky Minaj inspired rap shows it’s teeth.
 Then before you know it, she’s performing Kenyan Message, a mash-up of Swahili, English and Grandmaster Flash’s The Message – a surprise at every turn with this lady.

-If you’re doing your research online, her recorded catalogue really lacks the same intensity and variety that it does live.
+Her online recorded catalogue really lacks the same intensity and variety that it does live.
 Her sound and presence on stage is like a real African powerhouse of attitude, swag and movement.

 A negative that rears itself throughout the set is not with Muthoni herself but her assistance on stage – unfortunately members of her backing singers and dancers really let the side down on stage, not to mention the multiple poor rap features during the set from band members.